wkrzywiec/wkrzywiec.github.io/content/posts/052_events-store-part-1/index.md

         eventStore.store(resultingEvent);
     }
 }
 ```

-In my opinion this approach far more better.
-The domain object which encapsulates business logic also produces the event that is a statement of a fact that just happened.
-If event creation is moved to a service layer we may forgot about creating the resulting event.
-And also sometimes in order to create event we need get info from the domain object whiches fields are private, not accessible for a service.
+In my opinion, this approach is far superior.
+By moving event creation to the domain object, which encapsulates business logic, we ensure that every action taken results in the generation of an event—a factual statement of what just occurred.
+If event creation were to remain in the service layer, there's a risk of forgetting to create the corresponding event.
+Additionally, there are situations where event creation requires information from private fields within the domain object, which may not be accessible to the service.

-There is another approach, very similarto the previous one is to temporarly store resulting events in the domain object.
-Again the events would be created in the domain object but they would not be returned after method is invoked but they would be added to the list of events that is hold by the domain object itself:
+Another approach, similar to the previous one, involves temporarily storing resulting events within the domain object itself.
+Again, the events would be created within the domain object, but instead of being returned after the method is invoked, they would be added to a list of events maintained by the domain object:

+This version conveys the advantages of the proposed approach clearly.
+Let me know if you need further adjustments!

 ```java
 class Delivery {